 The School prides itself on its diverse international community.
-EAL pupils will be placed in Boarding Houses where they will be with pupils from a range of other backgrounds, and at no time will the School create a preponderance of any one particular non-UK nationality or non-English mother tongue in one Boarding House.
+EAL pupils will be placed in boarding houses where they will be with pupils from a range of other backgrounds, and at no time will the School create a preponderance of any one particular non-UK nationality or heritage language other than English in one boarding house.

-As well as support from their HM and their Tutor, the Head of Pupil Wellbeing will also closely monitor their progress in a variety of ways.
+As well as support from their HM and their Tutor, the pastoral team and in particular the Deputy Head Pastoral will also closely monitor their progress in a variety of ways.